tsaha2310/tintin-atomic-anchor/README.md

 simply rewrite a quiz question to match your child\'s specific science homework, the modular nature of the engine makes it highly adaptable.

-### Future

-The story and gameplay is under active development.
-Future episodes covering the Periodic table and Electron Orbitals are being worked upon.
-Please feel free to reach out if you would like to contribute.

 ### Current Status & Future Work

 This is an actively evolving educational platform.
 While the core engine